MVP Baseball (video game series): Innovations

 Upon its release in 2003, one of the game's most inventive aspects was its pitch/throw meter.
 Until then, most baseball games' pitching schemes required players simply to press the button corresponding to the pitch they wanted to throw, and hold the button down for a certain length of time to determine how hard the pitch was thrown.
 In MVP Baseball, the player first holds down the pitch button (or throw button) to judge the power; once the desired power level is attained, the player must release the button and attempt to tap the same button within a target area.
 The closer the player gets to the target area, the more accurate the pitch or throw will be.
 While innovative within the field of baseball games, EA in fact adapted this feature from golf games, which often feature a moving meter to determine the power and accuracy of shots (golf games largely abandoned shot meters around the time that MVP Baseball introduced it).

 The game also incorporated a strike zone divided into nine areas of the plate designed as "hot and cold zones".
 The feature uses color-coding with the colors red, white, and blue to represent the player's ability to hit pitches in the given area; red, white, and blue indicate whether the player hits well, neutrally, or poorly, respectively, in the given segment of the strike zone.

+Announcers

+Duane Kuiper and Mike Krukow, television and radio announcers for the San Francisco Giants, provided narration and commentary for the series.
+They had been approached in September 2002 and accepted EA's offer.
+They recorded most of the lines for all three games during the 2002-2003 offseason, with additional lines for the 2004 and 2005 editions recorded as necessary.
+Some of the sessions were recorded during the MLB regular season, often leaving Krukow and Kuiper hoarse during actual Giants games.
+They pronounced hundreds of names with multiple inflections.
+Some calls were recorded while they watched real games on TV.
+In a 2025 interview about the 20th anniversary of the 2005 game's release, Krukow said, "In our wildest dreams, never did we feel that it was going to be remembered 20 years after with the way the world of video games changes.
+It’s unique in that it’s managed to still maintain its life with respect and affection.”